-Bread gives joy in every form, sweet or salty, wheat or non-wheat, with yeast or soda… It’s an important part of our lives since centuries, as bread is one of the first prepared food by human.
-Baking bread comes with even a bigger joy.
+Bread gives joy in every form, sweet or salty, wheat or non-wheat, with yeast or soda… It’s been an important part of our lives for centuries, as bread is one of the first prepared foods by humans.
+Baking bread comes with even bigger joy.
 When we put ingredients together with patience, apply all the necessary process, wait minute after minute with patience, at the end, we end up with this warm miracle that not only smells great, but also creates a feeling of ‘being home’ no matter where we are.

-Hallulla is a round shape flat round bread.
-The impression that I had in Chile that people were eating this bread with almost any meal, but mostly in breakfast or for “once” (a light dinner/tea time in Chile, with bread, pastries, avocado, cheese, jam and more).
+Hallulla is a round shaped flat round bread.
+The impression that I had in Chile was that people were eating this bread with almost any meal, but mostly for breakfast or for once – a light dinner/tea time in Chile, with bread, pastries, avocado, cheese, jam and more.

 Baking them home was more difficult than I thought.
-Apart from the main ingredients of flour, water and yeast, hallulas also need some butter and a lot of work!
+Apart from the main ingredients of flour, water and yeast, hallulas also need some butter and a lot of work.
 I kneaded the dough very well, and let it ferment for a while before I shape them.
-For shaping these, I used a roller to stretch the dough, and once it has a thickness of around 5 cm, I used a plate to cut them in circles.
-A couple of holes with a fork were enough to avoid them to rise.
-Once it’s done, they only baked for 20 minutes in the oven.
+For shaping these, I used a roller to stretch the dough, and once it had a thickness of around five centimeters, I used a plate to cut them in circles.
+A couple of holes with a fork were enough to prevent them from rising.
+Once it’s done, they only bake for twenty minutes in the oven.
 They came out of the oven with an amazing smell.
-They were quite crispy outside with a thin soft layer inside.
-It was worth all the hard work.
+They were quite crispy outside with a thin, soft layer inside.
+It’s worth all the hard work.

-Marraquetas, also known as French bread, were quite popular in Chile.
-It’s a type of a roll with its distinct shape, almost looks like a four-leaf clover.
+Marraquetas, also known as pan francés (French bread), were quite popular in Chile.
+It’s a type of a roll with its distinct shape, almost like a four-leaf clover.

-When it came to baking it home, it needed a little bit more work to make marraquetas compared to hallulas.
-It has only 3 basic ingredients, flour, water and yeast.
-After mixing these ingredients, I kneaded the dough during a good 15 minutes.
-Then it had 3 different waiting periods, to shape them as balls, bring them together and mark them for giving the special shape.
+When it came to baking it at home, it needed a little bit more work to make marraquetas compared to hallulas.
+It has only three basic ingredients, flour, water and yeast.
+After mixing these ingredients, I kneaded the dough for a good fifteen minutes.
+Then it had three different waiting periods, to shape them as balls, bring them together and mark them for giving the special shape.
 The final touch was brushing them with some oil, before their journey directly to the oven.
-After 20 minutes in the oven they were ready.
-It was almost like the ones that I had in Chile, and I enjoyed it at once time, simply with some avocado and salt on top.
+After twenty minutes in the oven they were ready.
+It was almost like the ones that I had in Chile, and I enjoyed it at once, simply with some avocado and salt on top.

 3) Ramazan pidesi

-I never thought I would actually made this at home, since it has been always something that we bought from the bakery.
+I never thought I’d make this at home, since it has always been something that we bought from the bakery.
 That’s why it was an interesting experience for me.
-I actually tried 2 different recipes, the first one was a giant pita that raised very well.
-The result really had the flavour of my childhood, I went back 15 years by taking a bite of this pita.
+I tried two different recipes, the first one was a giant pita that was raised very well.
+The result really had the flavour of my childhood, I went back fifteen years by taking a bite of this pita.
 While it was still warm, I put some butter and cheese in it, as my mother used to do, let them melt a little bit before eating.
 The risk of eating half of it at one sitting is still valid.

-Focaccia is a flat bread, but it can be also served as an appetizer itself with all the delicious toppings it has.
-The options for toppings are all the Italian delicacy that one has available: tomato, cheese, olive, basil, rosemary…
+Focaccia is a flat bread, but it can also be served as an appetizer itself with all the delicious toppings it has.
+The options for toppings are all the Italian delicacies that one has available: tomato, cheese, olive, basil, rosemary…

 Ciabatta is an Italian loaf of bread, which has a very soft texture with many air bubbles inside.
 Outside is covered with semolina flour, this gives this bread its special look.
 Along with flour, water and yeast, it also has some olive oil.
 It’s a very good option for everyday bread, easy to make and eat.